When ordering a towbar to be fitted you need to decide which type of towing electrics that you will need.

 Single 7 Pin Electrics also known as 12(N), are fitted as standard with any towbar.

 They provide power from the towbar to the lights on a trailer or caravan.
-If you're only going to be towing a trailer this is all you need.
+If you're only going to be towing a trailer this is generally all you need, although some more modern trailers are not coming with 13pin electrics, so it is always best to check.

-Even if you will only be using the towbar for a cycle carrier we recommend that you still have a single electric socket fitted so that you can power a light board over the bikes.
+Even if you will only be using the towbar for a cycle carrier you still have an electric socket fitted so that you can power a light board over the bikes, or the lights on the carrier itself.

 Twin 7 Pin Electrics

-Twin 7 Pin Electrics, also known as 12(S), are fitted in addidtion to single 7 pin electrics if you're going to use your towbar for towing a caravan built prior to 2008.
+Twin 7 Pin Electrics, also known as 12(S), used to be fitted for towing a caravan built prior to 2008.

 The extra grey socket provides power to operate the interior functions of the caravan such as the interior lights, run the fridge and charge the battery while you are towing.